-We will now explain a bit about the ingredients we use, so you can understand them more easily:
+We will now explain a bit about the ingredients we use, so you can understand them a bit more easily:

-here you can use de-chlorinated water as the base mixture for our solution.
-If you use tap water, remember to let it air out 1-2 days so the chlorine can evaporate out.
-Chlorine kills bacteria and we may not want it in our mix.
+Here you can use de-chlorinated water as the base mixture for our solution.
+If you use tap water, remember to let it air out 1-2 days so the chlorine in the water can evaporate out.
+As it usually kills bacteria in the water so we may not want that in our mix.

 To de-chlorinate water quicker, you can bubble it with an aquarium air pump for 30-90 minutes.
 Squeezing in some lemon juice (vitamin C) can also help.
 Alternatively, you can also use reverse osmosis RO or well water.

-You can also use boiling water.
+You can also use boiling water to de-thicken the molasses.
 If you use boiling water, let the solution cool down a bit before adding EM.
 If the molasses is not too thick, lukewarm water is also ok.